 What testing is done on donor sperm?

-The screening process is intentionally designed to be rigorous and exclude any applicant that does not meet our industry leading standards.
-Less than 1% of donor applicants are accepted by Fairfax Cryobank.
+The screening process is intentionally designed to be rigorous and exclude any applicant that does not meet our industry-leading standards.
+Fairfax Cryobank accepts less than 1% of donor applicants.

 All sperm donor applicants must be 18 to 39 years of age.
 Each applicant is required to complete an application form that includes a medical and genetic history of the applicant and family members, and a consent and specimen release document.